Unicode equivalence: Typographical non-interaction

 Some scripts regularly use multiple combining marks that do not, in general, interact typographically, and do not have precomposed characters for the combinations.
 Pairs of such non-interacting marks can be stored in either order.
-These alternative sequences are, in general, canonically equivalent.
+Generally, the alternative sequences are canonically equivalent.
 The rules that define their sequencing in the canonical form also define whether they are considered to interact.

 Typographic conventions

-Unicode provides code points for some characters or groups of characters which are modified only for aesthetic reasons (such as ligatures, the half-width katakana characters, or the full-width Latin letters for use in Japanese texts), or to add new semantics without losing the original one (such as digits in subscript or superscript positions, or the circled digits (such as "①") inherited from some Japanese fonts).
-Such a sequence is considered compatible with the sequence of original (individual and unmodified) characters, for the benefit of applications where the appearance and added semantics are not relevant.
-However, the two sequences are not declared canonically equivalent, since the distinction has some semantic value and affects the rendering of the text.
+Unicode provides code points for some characters or groups of characters that are modified only for aesthetic reasons (such as ligatures, the half-width katakana characters, or the full-width Latin letters for use in Japanese texts) or to add new semantics without losing the original one (such as digits in subscript or superscript positions, or the circled digits (such as "①") inherited from some Japanese fonts).
+Such a sequence is considered compatible with the sequence of original (individual and unmodified) characters for the benefit of applications where the appearance and added semantics are not relevant.
+However, the two sequences are not declared canonically equivalent since the distinction has some semantic value and affects the rendering of the text.

 Encoding errors

 UTF-8 and UTF-16 (and also some other Unicode encodings) do not allow all possible sequences of code units.
-Different software will convert invalid sequences into Unicode characters using varying rules, some of which are very lossy (e.g., turning all invalid sequences into the same character).
-This can be considered a form of normalization and can lead to the same difficulties as others.
+Different software will convert invalid sequences into Unicode characters using varying rules, some of which are very lossy (such as by turning all invalid sequences into the same character).
+That can be considered a form of normalization and can lead to the same difficulties as others.

 Normalization

 A text processing software implementing the Unicode string search and comparison functionality must take into account the presence of equivalent code points.
-In the absence of this feature, users searching for a particular code point sequence would be unable to find other visually indistinguishable glyphs that have a different, but canonically equivalent, code point representation.
+In the absence of that feature, users searching for a particular code point sequence would be unable to find other visually indistinguishable glyphs that have a different but canonically equivalent code point representation.